systems-cs-pub-ro/iocla/curs-16/00-superscalar/README.md

 * rdtsc counts clock ticks

-* notice the group of 4 instruction whic atre independent and can therefore be run simultaneously on different ALUs
+* notice the group of 4 instruction which are independent and can therefore be run simultaneously on different ALUs obtain approx 4 instructions / cycle :)

 * experiment with different instructions to see whether they are parallelized or not